After you connect to your account via SSH, you might need these commands for:

 ls -a

-include hidden files (which begin with a dot)
+– include hidden files (which begin with a dot)

-Files and folders management
+Manage Files and Folders

-cp (copy).
-You can copy both files and folders.
+cp (copy) – you can copy both files and folders:

 cp copy_what copy_where